Skip to main content?

 Podcast

 How can conversation with residents and deep engagement lead to community empowerment?
-The non-profit Kounkuey Design Initiative is based in Los Angeles, CA and Nairobi, Kenya.
-Using extensive community engagement, it reveals systemic needs and enlists the community in constructing solutions.
+Kounkuey Design Initiative is a non-profit based in Kenya and California.
+Using extensive community engagement, KDI reveals systemic needs and enlists the community in constructing solutions.

 • Community Development